fatimatulzahraafzal/Java-Nim-Game/README.md

 In the project, the task is to implement an AI player based on Bouton’s method with an object-oriented approach.
 The AI player should always perform the optimal play and win the game if the nim-sum of the piles is not zero in the player's turn.
 In the "code-file", the implementation of this code is provided.
 In the "code-test-file", unit tests for the AI player class using JUnit 4 are provided to ensure it works properly.
+"Gui.java" file is an attempt to create a Graphical User Interface to play the game, using Java Swing with several features like buttons, actions, text bars explored.
+Rest of the files are support files as the project falls under an object-oriented design.